annhuii/blog/content/posts/Generalist-AI-as-second-opinion.md

 Most startlingly, the definitive answer from both generalist models came from a single article (Shabbir et al. 2018) that was published in a predatory journal.

-What I take from this is: Generalist frontier models play a role in challenging medical dogma by incorporating sources that clinical AI models do deem as sufficiently legitimate.
+What I take from this experience is this: Generalist frontier models play a role in challenging medical dogma by surfacing sources that clinical AI models do not deem as sufficiently legitimate.
 Within academic medicine, there is a hierarchy of knowledge, with systematic reviews at the top and the humble case report near the bottom, the Lancets or NEJMs more trustworthy than an unheard-of journal.

 Clinical AI recreates and reflects that hierarchy.
 Dengue is concentrated within geographical global south, where the machinery needed for academic medicine might be relatively lacking.
 While clinical AI only accessed sources published by centers with a rich tradition of academic medicine, it inadvertently left out case series from the global south, where dengue is more likely to be treated, instead citing reviews of the condition.

 Generalist AI, at least in this instance, have shown to be inclusive of knowledges otherwise subjugated.